cassiobotaro/poop/head_first_design_patterns/README.md

 ## OO Patterns

-**Strategy** - defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+**Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

-**Observer** - defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+**Observer** - Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 **Decorator** - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.